Jimmy Barry-Murphy: Hurling

 1984 was a special year in the annals of Gaelic games as it was the centenary year of the Gaelic Athletic Association.
 The year began well with Barry-Murphy helping his team to victory in the special Centenary Cup competition.
 An eight Munster winners' medal soon followed for him as Cork defeated Tipperary by 4–15 to 3–14 in a memorable Munster final.
 The subsequent All-Ireland final, played at Semple Stadium in Thurles, saw Cork take on Offaly for the first time ever in championship history.
 The centenary-year final failed to live up to expectations and Cork recorded a relatively easy 3–16 to 1–12 victory with Barry-Murphy winning his fourth All-Ireland winners' medal.

 Barry-Murphy added a ninth Munster winners' medal to his collection in 1985, however, Galway shocked Cork once again in an All-Ireland semi-final.

 By 1986 Barry-Murphy was entering the twilight of his career.
-That year a defeat of Clare by Cork made it five-in-a-row in Munster, with Barry-Murphy collecting a record-equaling tenth provincial winners' medal.
+That year a defeat of Clare by Cork made it five-in-a-row in Munster, with Barry-Murphy collecting a tenth provincial winners' medal.
 An All-Ireland final against Galway with the men from the west being regarded as the red-hot favourites against an ageing Cork team, however, on the day a different story unfolded.
 Four Cork goals, one from John Fenton, two from Tomás Mulcahy and one from Kevin Hennessy, stymied the Galway attack and helped 'the Rebels' to a 4–13 to 2–15 victory.
 It was Barry-Murphy's fifth and final All-Ireland winners' medal.

 On 2 April 1987, Barry-Murphy announced his retirement from inter-county hurling.
 The announcement, edged in black, was spread across page one of the national newspapers in a style more familiar to the death of world leaders.
 The first modern Gaelic games superstar had finally retired.